nichodges/sprklst/sparklist-nic.md

 A script that watches for @pmarca's ridiculous essay multi-tweets, and turns them into a single-tweet image.
 With wonderful typography.

 Oppelganger - Finds your complete opposite on Twitter, and allows you to experience Twitter like they see it.
 Would be rad with Facebook as well, but would require permission on both sides.

+Instapod - A service (built in to a podcast app) where I can hit a button after I hear something I want to save for later.
+The last N-seconds of audio is sent to a transcription service, and then the text is emailed to me.